blakeanneberg/CCNA/textbook.md

 - Ethernet WAN
 1. WANs by their very nature give IP routers a way to forward IP packets from a LAN at one site over the WAN to another LAN at another site
 - 802.3 Header, IP Packet, 802.3 Trailer ---> H802.3 Header (Source = Router 1 G0/1 MAC, Destination = Router 2 G0/0 MAC) , IP Packet, 802.3 Trailer ---> 802.3 Header, IP Packet, 802.3 Trailer
+2. Ethernet Line Service E-Line: the kind of pont to point ethernet WAN services

 ## IP Routing
 - Internet Protocol IP focuses on job of routing data